An Afternoon of Malbec at the World's Best Vineyard — Where Everything Else Falls Away

 Between Maipu and Uco Valley sits Lujan de Cuyo, the birthplace of Argentine Malbec.
 This is where the grape found its spiritual home after being transplanted from France in the mid-1800s — the altitude, the sun, the dry air, the rocky soil all conspired to produce a Malbec that was richer, deeper, and more fruit-forward than anything the French ever made.

 Catena Zapata ($20 tasting) has a cathedral-like building that's half Mayan pyramid, half wine temple.
 The wines are consistently excellent.
-The reserve Malbec was dark and powerful with a finish that lasted minutes.
+The reserve Malbec is dark and powerful with a finish that lasts minutes.

-Achaval-Ferrer ($25 tasting) is boutique and personal.
-The winemaker himself walked me through the cellar.
-The single-vineyard Finca Altamira was the best Malbec I tasted in Lujan — tight, structured, with grip.
+Achaval-Ferrer ($25 tasting) is boutique and personal — the winemaker himself may walk you through the cellar.
+The single-vineyard Finca Altamira is the best Malbec in Lujan: tight, structured, with grip.

 Bodega Norton offers a free tour and tasting.
 Free.
 The wines are solid entry-level Argentine Malbec.
 Not life-changing but genuinely good and genuinely free.